gvwilson/thirdbit/src/fiction/cloudherd/index.md

 I'll see to it once my men are settled."

 "Settled?"
-The *tralpa* looked from the sergeant to his men and back to the sergeant.
+The tralpa looked from the sergeant to his men and back to the sergeant.
 His sour look brightened to merely displeased.
-"Well, *finally*.
+"Well, finally.
 This is long overdue.
 *Long* overdue," he repeated,
 nodding in agreement with himself.
 "I've been writing letters for *months*.
 No offense to His Highness,
 of course,
-but I don't think people realize just how strategically important this pass is.
+but I don't think his advisors realize just how strategically important this pass is.
-And the clouds—why, if those upstart peasants were to somehow gain control of them, there's no telling what might—"
+And the clouds—why, if those upstart peasants were to somehow gain control of them, there's no telling what they might—"

 The sergeant cleared his throat.
 "Actually, honored, it wasn't the king who sent us."
 Noxy's breath caught caught.
-One of the soldiers had positioned himself behind Yangyal, his hand falling to the hilt of his sword.
+One of the soldiers had positioned herself behind Yangyal, her hand falling to the hilt of her sword.

 The whole village held its breath.
 One heartbeat, two…
-"You're—you're *rebels*!?" the *tralpa* spluttered.
+"You're—you're *rebels*!?" the tralpa spluttered.
 "Here!?"

 His face screwed up
-as if he was having a particularly difficult visit to the outhouse, and for a moment Noxy wondered if he might actually have a heart attack.
+as if he was having a particularly difficult visit to the outhouse, and for a moment Noxy wondered if he might finally have a heart attack as he kept threatening to.
-He spent most of his time alone in the biggest house in the village with his bottles and his books, puffing and wheezing at the prospect of anything resembling physical labor.
+He spent most of his time alone in the biggest house in the village with his books and his bottles, puffing and wheezing at the prospect of anything resembling physical labor.
+After two years,
+he still complained about how thin the mountain air was.

 Instead of falling over,
-the *tralpa* pointed an imperious finger at the sergeant.
+the tralpa pointed an imperious finger at the sergeant.
 "Reeve!
 Arrest these men immediately!"

 "No." "No!"
 Indy and the sergeant said simultaneously.
-The sergeant shook his head almost imperceptibly at the soldier behind the *tralpa*.
+The sergeant shook his head almost imperceptibly at the soldier behind the tralpa.
 Obediently,
-the man slid his half-drawn sword back into its sheath.
+she slid her half-drawn sword back into its sheath.

 The sergeant turned to Indy.
 "Honored?